DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/NUMA-topology-views.md

 *Logical index* - Index given to a part of the topology by hwloc during topology discovery.
 Together with object type (i.e. core, NUMA node, PU), they form a unique identifier of a component in a given topology.
-*M* - Label noting a Machine node in the topology tree.
-This node is the root of the topology tree for a given stream.
-This node is colored like the stream would be if multiple streams were present in a given session.
-*NN* - Label noting a NUMA Node node in the topology tree.
-Color of these nodes is an average of the colors of its cores.
+*NN* - Label noting a NUMA node node in the topology tree.
+Color of these nodes is the average of the colors of its core nodes' colors.
 *Node* - Refers to either a structure containing cores in a topology (group, package or a NUMA node) or a topology tree node, explained below.
 *Node node* - Type of item at the layer below the root and above the core level.
-For NUMA TV, they are currently interchangeable for NUMA node nodes.
+For NUMA TV, they are interchangeable for NUMA node nodes.
 *NUMA TV* - NUMA Topology Views, shortened.
 *NUMA TV Context* - Configuration object for a KernelShark process, which manages per stream configurations of which topologies are loaded, if any, and what view a stream is requesting to be